Last Updated on October 7, 2023 by Samantha Harris

 Why Do Tortoises Like Dandelions?

-According to the Journal of Applied Animal Welfare Science, tortoises can see in color.
 Tortoises prefer red and yellow, which are often associated with bright fruits, veggies, and fungi.
-For this reason, dandelions will capture a tortoise’s attention more than its normal favorites, such as leafy greens.
+For this reason, dandelions will capture a tortoise’s attention more than its everyday favorites, like leafy greens.

 Dandelions are good for species like the sulcata tortoises, which live among grasses and weeds.
 Other species, like the Aldabra, are omnivores that look for bright colors to round out their diet.